Shu-AFK/Chrono/README.md

 - **Terminal-based:** Operate entirely within your terminal, reducing the need to switch contexts and enhancing your workflow.
 - **(Upcoming)Customizable:** Tailor Chrono to your preferences for a personalized editing experience.
 - **(Upcoming) Plugin Support:** Future versions will include support for plugins, allowing you to extend its functionality and integrate with other tools seamlessly.
+- **(Upcoming) Colaborative editing support:** Future versions will include the ability to work cooperativly on projects simultaniously.

 ## Installation